kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 2. Controller checks if `status` is already non-nil.
 3. If non-nil, the request was already processed — controller skips it.
 4. If nil, controller computes pool status and writes to `status`.
-5. Once `status` is written, the entire object is immutable (spec, metadata, and status all rejected for update by the registry strategy / validation).
+5. Once `status` is written, the request is complete: `status` is frozen write-once (validated via `ValidateImmutableField`), and `spec` is already immutable from creation (`+k8s:immutable`).
+Metadata (labels, annotations) remains mutable via the main endpoint per standard object-meta update rules.

 To get fresh data, users delete and recreate the request.
 (See the TTL cleanup section below for automatic deletion of old requests.)